InquilineKea/oldgithub/_posts/agingprotagonist2.md

 OUTLINE of players in aging who are worth paying far more attention to than average:

 - SENS Foundation (changed leadership under Jim O'Neill), seems to take SOME preference towards funding immediately applicable areas of aging
 - JP de Magalhaes (the only aging/longevity scientist who publicly says he wants to live forever.
-Is more open than most scientists are.
+Is more open than most scientists are (though not as much as I consider ideal).
 Has created very large web infrastructures with his research group and does bioinformatics research)
 - Aubrey de Grey (important for defining the original track, many mainstream scientists in aging dislike him for odd reasons.
 Often repeats himself.
 Still useful to talk to and maintains a lot of the infoflwo int eh community)
 - reason @ fightaging (writes fightaging.org, which I've never seen get anything wrong [has great general epistemics].
 More dedicated to this than most poeple)
 - Aging_Scientist on Twitter (the austrian person), Attila Csordas => generally smart people with high analytical skills who spend much of their time in the area